authlete/java-oauth-server/README.md

 The introspection endpoint is a Web API to get information about access tokens and refresh tokens.
 Its behavior is defined in [RFC 7662][32].

+The dynamic client registration endpoint is a Web API to register and update client applications.
+Its behavior is defined in [RFC 7591][43] and [RFC 7592][44].

 Authorization Request Example